analysis-tool/recurrence/README.md

 Input

 • CSV data File: the case-listing unformatted CSV data file exported from SEER\*Stat software or user-generated individual data by other statistical software in the CSV format.
 Note that, the original unformatted case-listing SEER\*Stat data may not contain the event variable for death due to cancer or categorical variables for strata and covariates, which requires users to modify the data before uploading.
+The stage variable may need to be recoded as well for creating better categories.

 • Strata: the user-defined strata variables which should be categorical coded as integers.
 All variable names in the data set will be listed for single/multiple selection.